▪ Oct. 21, 2017—Sasquatch Scurry 5K run/walk and kids’ run, Kaweah Oaks Preserve, Exeter

 Celebrate World Cerebral Palsy Day with one of these events.
-The 1/2-mile fun run is for children or those with disability.
+The 1/2-mile fun run is for children or those with disabilities.
 Dress as your favorite wild animal.
+Word has it there will be some awesome custom-made finishers’ medals.
 For more information or to register online, visit RunSignUp.com.

 ▪ Oct.
 28, 2017—Third Annual Monster Mash Dash 5K, Fresno

 There’s also a Little Monster’s Dash.
-This is a locally produced event by the same people who bring you the Two Cities Marathon.
-It also and is part of the Holiday Run Series.
+This is a locally produced event by the same people who bring you the California Classic Events in the spring.
+Glow-in-the-dark event shirts plus glow-in-the-dark monster medallions for finishers.
+The Monster Mash Dash also is part of the Holiday Run Series.
 For more information or to register, visit RunSignUp.com.

 ▪ Oct.
 28, 2017—Madera Guardians of the Flame 5k Fun Run/Walk, Home Grown Cellars, Madera

 Funds raised will support Special Olympics Northern California athletes.
 Events will be chip timed – event details

 ▪ Oct.
 28, 2017—Halloween Fun Run 5K and 10K walk/run, East LaLoma Park, Modesto